Validating quantum-supremacy experiments with exact and fast tensor network contraction

 Our results provide a concrete verification for Sycamore, which is more than $10^3$ times harder than simulating the noise sampling task itself.
 With further improvements for larger circuit sizes, we vision that the Zuchongzhi series of RQCs are also verifiable in the near term.
 Although we have focused on computing uncorrelated amplitudes of a RQC, our method is completely general for contracting a large number of similar tensor networks (TNs) which share a significant portion of common tensors.
-Therefore the ma-TNC algorithm and the parallelization techniques developed in this work could have a far-reaching impact beyond simulating RQCs, such as solving quantum many-body problems~\cite{Orus2019}, statistics problems~\cite{MezardVirasoro1987} or combinatorial optimization problems~\cite{MezardZecchina2002,MezardMontanari2009}.
+Therefore the ma-TNC algorithm and the parallelization techniques developed in this work could have a far-reaching impact beyond simulating RQCs, such as solving quantum many-body problems~\cite{Orus2019}, statistics problems~\cite{MezardVirasoro1987} or combinatorial optimization problems~\cite{MezardZecchina2002,MezardMontanari2009}, which can generally be formulated as tensor network contraction problems~\cite{GarciasaezLatorre2012,GuoArad2023}.